Direct Mail vs. Email: Which Is Better for Acquiring New Business?

 There’s something much more personal about holding a letter or a brochure in your hand than clicking and gazing into a screen.
 Direct mail can connect to another individual in a way that a standard email can’t.
 The feeling of holding something in your hand creates a psychological connection that just doesn’t exist with an email.
 Once someone has actually opened your envelope they’re more likely to spend some time looking over the physical materials they’re holding than they would an email.
 In the time it takes a person to walk to the trash can, you have a chance to actually capture their attention.

 DISCOUNTS: Consumers believe more valuable discounts/coupons come through the mail than email.
 For example, over 50% prefer receiving credit card offers via mailbox than Inbox.

 IN SUMMARY: For “prospecting” … direct mail is more effective than email!
-Email “prospecting” is losing its power and direct mail is regaining strength.
-Many marketers choose email marketing because it is cheaper but when prospecting for new business.
-Mail is the overwhelming winner especially in the New Jersey market because it is difficult for many companies to advertise on New York TV and radio at a cost-efficient price.
-Have you noticed that some of the biggest Internet names (Google, Facebook, Microsoft) are now major direct mail users.
-Marketers that use direct mail will gain a competitive edge on the competitors that skip direct mail.
+Email “prospecting” is still effective in varying degrees and direct mail is regaining strength.
+Many marketers choose email marketing because it is cheaper when prospecting for new business.
+Mail is the overwhelming winner especially in the densely populated New Jersey market because it is difficult for many companies to advertise on New York TV and radio at a cost-efficient price.
+Have you noticed that you are not receiving a lot of postcards in your mailbox at home?
+This is a big opportunity for you to stand out from competitors with less competition.
+Marketers that use direct mail gain a competitive edge on those that skip direct mail.